MikeMaximus/gbm/GBM/readme.txt

 - Interface Improvements:
 	- All windows can now be closed and/or canceled out of edit mode by using the "Escape" key.
 	- More windows will now ask for confirmation before closing if changes aren't yet saved.
+	- Double-clicking a game in the main window list will now open it in the Game Manager.
 	- You can now use the "Enter" key to confirm the "Ludusavi Options" window.
 	- You can now filter by "Tag" specifically in some search fields by using a hashtag in the search term.
 Ex. #Steam
 		- In prior versions you didn't need to use a hashtag in the search term to filter by tag, but the results included both name and tag matches.
 		- This feature is supported on the main window, the Game Manager, and the Import window.
-	- Some options have been renamed for clarification.
+	- Some configuration options have been renamed for clarification.
 		- The "Monitor this game" option has been renamed to "Allow monitoring".
 		- The "Monitor only" option has been renamed to "No backup when game ends".

 The entire version history of GBM releases is available at http://mikemaximus.github.io/gbm-web/versionhistory.html